d-mironov/stm32f4.zig/README.md

-# stm32f4.zig
-STM32F4 HAL using the Zig Programming Language
+# STM32F4 HAL written in Zig

 This is a small experiment for writing a Hardware Abstraction Layer in Zig.
 For now only the GPIO and RCC works and general register abstraction is given.